zer0-data/DistInf/README.md

 ## Architecture

 ### Phase 1: Sequential Query-Guided Sampling
-Process blocks sequentially with context propagation (skip last block):
+Process ALL blocks sequentially with context propagation:

 1. **For Block 1**: Input = `[Block_1] + [Query]`
 2. **For Block i (i > 1)**: Input = `[Summary_1 + ... + Summary_{i-1}] + [Block_i] + [Query]`
 3. Run forward pass with `output_attentions=True`
 4. **Accumulate attention scores** across ALL layers using `AttentionScoreAccumulator`:
     - Extract attention FROM query tokens TO block tokens only
     - Uses `start_block_with_prefix()` to track prefix/block/query boundaries
     - Sum across layers, heads, and query positions
     - Memory-efficient: only stores running sum `(bsz, block_len)`
 5. Select top-K tokens based on accumulated scores (only from current block)
 6. **Return both Summary_i token IDs AND their original position indices**
-7. Track total attention score per block for importance weighting in Phase 2
+7. Store summary token IDs and their original positions for Phase 2
-8. Note: Last block is skipped (kept in full during Phase 2)

-### Phase 2: Sequential KV Cache Construction
-Process blocks sequentially with correct position IDs:

-- **Step 1**: `Block1 (positions 0 to len-1)` → KV1
-- **Step 2**: `Summary1 (ORIGINAL positions) + Block2 (positions 2048-4095)` → slice KV2
-- **Step 3**: `Summary1 + Summary2 (ORIGINAL positions) + Block3 (positions 4096-6143)` → slice KV3
-- ...
+**After Phase 1:**
+- Only the summary tokens (top-K per block) are kept; all other tokens are masked out and excluded from further processing.

-**Position ID Alignment**: Summary tokens retain their original position IDs from their source blocks.
-This ensures the attention matrix is constructed correctly - a token originally at position k appears in column k.
+- Summary tokens retain their original position IDs from their source blocks.

-**Block-wise Importance Scaling**:
-1. Compute importance weights = `softmax(log(attention_scores))` across blocks
-2. Scale each block's **values** (not keys) by its importance weight
-3. Temperature parameter controls sharpness of the distribution
+### Phase 2: KV Cache Construction (Summary tokens only)
+- Concatenate all summary tokens and their original position IDs.
+- Build the KV cache using ONLY these summary tokens and their original position IDs.
+- No other tokens are included in the cache.

+**Benefits:**
+- Only summary tokens are included in the final cache, preserving memory and efficiency.
+- Position ID alignment is preserved: each summary token appears at its original position in the attention matrix.

-Final KV Cache = Concatenation of all importance-weighted KVs
+Final KV Cache = KV cache built from all summary tokens (single forward pass)

 ### Phase 3: Generation
 - Query position IDs start at `cache_len` (length of final KV cache)